Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 While bridging loans and mortgages are similar in the sense that they are both large loans that can fund property purchases, they have a few key differences.

-Bridging loans are short-term loans that allow borrowers to bridge a financial gap, while mortgages are long term – spanning up to 30 years and consisting of monthly payments.
+Bridging loans are short-term loans that allow borrowers to bridge a financial gap, while mortgages are long–term loans that can span up to 30 years and consist of monthly payments.

-Mortgages tend to be the default for property purchases, and they usually have cheaper interest rates, too.
+Mortgages are the default for property purchases, and they usually have cheaper interest rates, too.

 Mortgages can have strict criteria to determine whether or not you’ll be able to afford your mortgage payments in the coming years.

-• So not only is the process of getting a mortgage more complex, it generally takes a lot longer to secure a mortgage than a bridging loan.
+• So, not only is the process of getting a mortgage more complex, but it generally takes a lot longer to secure a mortgage than a bridging loan.

 Sam O'Neill